KCreate/leonardschuetz.ch/server/resources/blog/161119_charly-lang/article.md

 end
 ```

-After you've recompiled and reinstalled the interpreter, you are now able to link against the method inside your charly program like this:
+After you've recompiled and reinstalled the interpreter, you are able to link against the method inside your charly program like this:

 ```javascript
 const mymethod = __internal__method("mymethod")